 “College Prep Programs” and Presentations.
 We begin this series with the annual Pizza Pity Party; rising seniors are invited to begin work on the Common Application with assistance from area guidance counselors and free pizza.
 Throughout the rest of the school year, we offer programs on other aspects of the college search and admissions process.

 Teen Writing Contest.
 The submission period opens in August for our annual Teen Writing Contest.
 Open to all 7-12 students in R.S.U.
-1 schools or who reside in our service area, or who attend Chop Point School, Chewonki Middle School, or the Hyde School.
+1 schools, or who reside in our service area, or who attend Chop Point School, Chewonki Middle School, or the Hyde School.
 Cash prizes awarded in short fiction and memoir in two age categories (7-9, 9-12).
 Click here to see the most current submission guidelines.

 Laser Tag at the Library.
 At least once a year, our Teen Library Council hosts a laser tag party for middle school and high school students right here in the stacks of the library.

 Teen Art Exhibition.
 Submission period opens in January each year for our April student art show, which includes an opening reception for all artists and their families.
 See the current submission guidelines by clicking here.
 Organized by the Teen Library Council.

 Babysitting Training.
 Every spring, the library offers a Red Cross training course for babysitters.